 A variety of animals and invertebrates live in or frequent caves.
 We most commonly see crickets, bats and daddy long-legs (in the summer) with the occasional raccoon, porcupine or other small mammal.
 With the very rare exception of venomous snakes (which you should always keep an eye out for here in Texas), none of them are any danger to you.
 However, you are a significant danger to them.
 No wildlife encountered in a cave should ever be deliberately handled, harmed or interacted with.
 Failure to respect the cave wildlife will result in you being asked to leave the cave.

 Will we crawl?
 How far?

-No crawling is required on the Discovery Tour, however it will be necessary to crawl on hands and knees for most of the Adventure Tour, Wild Tour and Climbers Tour.
-The distances you must crawl are much longer on the Wild and Climber's Tour.
+No crawling is required on the Discovery Tour, however it will be necessary to crawl on hands and knees for most of the Adventure Tour and Climbers Tour.
+The distances you must crawl are much longer on the Climber's Tour.
 It's fun, trust us!

 Do you provide pads?

 Yes!
-We provide knee pads for the Adventure Tour and knee/elbow pads for the Wild Tour and Climber's Tour.
+We provide knee pads for the Adventure Tour and knee/elbow pads for the Climber's Tour.

 How long will we be in cave?

 The scheduled duration of each trip starts from the time we depart from park headquarters.
 Aside from the drive to the parking area, gearing up and hiking to the cave entrance, the rest of the scheduled time will be in cave.

 Where do we meet?

 We meet at the Park Headquarters, which is marked on the official park map.
 Your tour guide will be waiting outside wearing a "cave guide" t-shirt!